Alan Thicke: Game shows

-Thicke hosted the Canadian game show "Face The Music" for CHCH-TV by Niagara Television in 1975, which would not be related in any way to the Sandy Frank Productions produced version in 1980-81, then a Canadian game show on CFCF-TV in Montreal called First Impressions in the late 1970s and the Saturday morning celebrity game show Animal Crack-Ups in the late 1980s.
-In 1997, he hosted a television version of the board game Pictionary.
+Thicke hosted the Canadian game show Face the Music for CHCH-TV by Niagara Television in 1975 (not affiliated with Sandy Frank Productions' 1980-81 version).
+He hosted the Canadian game show First Impressions on the CTV network during the 1976–77 season, taped at CFCF-TV in Montreal, the Saturday morning celebrity game show Animal Crack-Ups in the late 1980s, and, in 1997, a television version of the board game Pictionary.
 In the early 2000s, he hosted the All New 3's a Crowd on the Game Show Network.

 Talk shows

 Norman Lear hired Thicke to produce and head the writing staff of Fernwood 2 Night, a tongue-in-cheek talk show based on characters from Lear's earlier show, Mary Hartman, Mary Hartman.
 In the late 1970s, he was a frequent guest host of The Alan Hamel Show, a popular daytime talk show on Canadian TV, usually hosted by Alan Hamel.
 When the Hamel series ended in the early 1980s, it was replaced by The Alan Thicke Show.
 The show at one point spawned a prime-time spinoff, Prime Cuts, which consisted of edited highlights from the talk show.

-Thicke was later signed to do an American syndicated late-night talk show, Thicke of the Night.
+Thicke was later signed to do an American syndicated late-night talk show, Thicke of the Night, for the 1983–1984 TV season.
 Heavily promoted prior to broadcast as a competitor to NBC's The Tonight Show Starring Johnny Carson, Thicke of the Night was short-lived.